 (complimentary tickets required; see info at end of story)

 Free tickets for the tribute show are available exclusively for MusicFest attendees on a first-come, first-served basis.
-Claim your ticket The MusicFest General Store in The MusicFest Village (mountain base near the Outdoor Stage) starting at noon on Jan.
-9. (Limit 4 tickets total per person; every tribute ticket holder must be a registered MusicFest attendees—no exceptions.)
+Claim your ticket near The MusicFest General Store in The MusicFest Base Camp (mountain base near the Outdoor Stage) starting at noon on Jan.
+8. (Limit 4 tickets total per person; every tribute ticket holder must be a registered MusicFest attendees—no exceptions.)